Thai National Parks

 The highest elevation in the park is a peak along the Burmese border at around 1,500 meters asl.
 The second highest peak is Phanoen Thung Mountain at 1,207 meters asl.

 The rainy season is May/June to October with the most rainfall in September to October.
-November to early February tends to be a bit cooler with a bit chilly temperatures in the night.
+November to early February tends to be a bit cooler with a bit cool/chilly temperatures in the night.
 The dry season is from around February until May.

 Wildlife